ScilifelabDataCentre/shiny-adhd-medication-sweden/README.md

 ## How the dashboard is built

-The dashboard is built using [R](https://www.r-project.org/) with [Shiny](https://shiny.rstudio.com/), and [tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html) packages.
+The dashboard is built using [R](https://www.r-project.org/) with [Shiny](https://shiny.rstudio.com/) and [tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html) packages.
 The code of the Shiny app can be found at `/app/app.R`; the app can be run locally e.g. using RStudio.

 The underlying data is in a CSV file, located in the same folder as the dashboard code (`/app/`).

 In addition, this repository contains commands to build an image with the app code and data (see `Dockerfile` for settings) and to push to DockerHub through GitHub actions (see `.github/workflows/docker-image.yml` for settings).
-On DockerHub this image can be found under `akochari/adhd-medication-sweden`.
+On DockerHub this image can be found under `scilifelabdatacentre/adhd-medication-sweden`.

 ## Contributing

 Suggestions and contributions are welcome.
 If you found a mistake or would like to make a suggestion, please create an issue in this repository.
 Those who wish are also welcome to submit pull requests.

-## Authors
+## Contact

 This dashboard was built by [@akochari](http://github.com/akochari/).